risc0/risc0/website/api/zkvm/optimization.md

 directly in the "hardware" of the zkVM, programs that use these accelerators execute faster and can be proven with significantly less resources [^2].

-For more information about cryptography acceleration, [cryptography precompiles][precompiles].
+For more information about cryptography precompiles, [cryptography precompiles][precompiles].

 Using the accelerator, a SHA-256 compress operation typically takes 68 cycles